top of page

 • You’re applying for a relaxation (the “we want to do it, but it doesn’t perfectly fit the bylaw” scenario)

-If you’re installing new wiring or altering existing circuits, you’re typically in permit territory.
+If you’re installing new wiring or altering existing circuits, you typically need a permit.

 If you’re installing new plumbing or altering/relocating existing plumbing lines, a permit is commonly required.

 Gas work is strictly regulated.
-In most cases, homeowners don’t pull gas permits themselves unless they meet specific qualifications—so gas changes usually mean bringing in the right licensed trade.
+In most cases, homeowners don’t pull gas permits themselves unless they meet specific qualifications.
+Thus, gas changes usually mean bringing in the right licensed trade.

 If you’re doing a renovation that involves multiple trades, Full Home Renovations Calgary & Okotoks explains how we plan work so permits and inspections don’t stall the schedule.